GenesisFan64/Shinrinx-MARS/README.md

 Current issues/plans:
 - Perspective works fine inside the camera, but points outside view expand way more than they should
-- Keep checking bubble sort if it still works for faces lower than 3
+- Bubble sort might be buggy if faces are lower than 2

 Please note that current 32X emulators ignore critical parts of the system, these include:
 - FM bit: This bit tells which system side (Genesis or 32X) can read/write to the Super VDP (The framebuffer and 256-color palette), if a CPU with NO permission touches the Super VDP, it will freeze the entire system (32X or Genesis)
-- RV bit: This bit reverts the ROM map back to normal temporally, meant as a workaround for the DMA's ROM-to-VDP transfers, if you do any transfer without setting this bit, the DMA will transfer trash data (Also, your DMA transfer routines MUST be located on RAM), SH2 side: If the bit is set and tries to read from ROM, it crashes the CPU entirely
+- RV bit: This bit reverts the ROM map back to normal temporally, meant as a workaround for the DMA's ROM-to-VDP transfers, if you do any transfer without setting this bit, the DMA will transfer trash data (Also, your DMA transfer routines MUST be located on RAM), SH2 side: If the bit is set and tries to read from ROM, it will read trash data or freeze the CPU
-- BUS fighting: If any of the CPU poke the same adresss, you will get bad results, mostly a full freeze
+- BUS fighting (SH2 side): If any of the CPU touch the same adresss, you will get bad results, mostly a full freeze.

-So if possible, please test any changes on real hardware.
+So if possible, please test this on real hardware. prebuilt binary is located in the /out folder (rom_mars.bin)

 For more info check the official hardware manual (32X Hardware Manual.pdf)